AaltoSciComp/scicomp-docs/about/for-proposals.rst

 GPU computing and over 5 PB of fast storage capacity suitable for Big Data needs.
 All parts are connected with a fast Infiniband network to support parallel computing and fast data access.
-To keep the resources competitive Aalto Science IT annually upgrades the system based on the needs of researchers.
+To keep the resources competitive Aalto Science-IT annually upgrades the system based on the needs of researchers.

 All resources are integrated with the national resources allowing easy